Seizure first aid for people with epilepsy

 • Side means if the person is on the ground and unconscious, you should try to turn them onto their side.
 Loosen any tight clothing around the neck (such as buttons or ties).

-These simple steps are designed for any kind of epileptic seizure.
-If someone cares for you regularly, they might want to consider taking an Epilepsy Foundation seizure first aid certificate course.
-This means they’ll know about more advanced treatment, such as first aid for absence seizures or first aid for children having seizures.
+These general steps may be used to help provide first aid for most kinds of epileptic seizure.
+However, if someone cares for you regularly, they might want to consider taking an Epilepsy Foundation seizure first aid certificate course.
+This means they can learn about more advanced treatment, such as giving emergency medicine, first aid for absence seizures or first aid for children having seizures.

 What people shouldn’t do if you’re having a seizure

-The CDC lists a number of things that people should not do if you are having a seizure.
+The CDC lists a number of things that people should not do if someone appears to be having a seizure.
 These include:

 • Holding the person down